Vicki Mayer

-Vicki Mayer is professor of communication and media.
-She currently works at Tulane University in New Orleans Louisiana, where she holds the Louise Riggio Chair for Social Entrepreneurship and Innovation.
-Mayer is an influential academic for her research on media production and consumption, specifically relating to economic and political transformations in creative industries.
-Her writings on production range from student publishing, community media, ethnic journalism and urban sign production, and have significantly contributed to the Communication School of Liberal Arts.
+Vicki Mayer (b.
+1971) is an American academic.
+She is currently a professor of communication and media at Tulane University, where she served as the Associate Dean for Academic Initiatives in 2024 and held the Louise Riggio Chair for Social Entrepreneurship and Social Innovation from 2014 to 2019.

+Mayer is best known for her research on media production and consumption, specifically relating to economic and political transformations in creative industries.
+Her research interests include media audiences, production studies and communication labor, citizenship and culture, Latin American and Latino media, and alternative and community media.
 Mayer's most downloaded article on the internet explores the origins and performance of ‘flashing’ in New Orleans.